Why do PDF files get corrupted?

 The 5 repair strategies — explained

-- Strategy 1 — Direct structural repair: Loads the PDF through pdf-lib's error-tolerant parser and immediately re-saves it.
-Fixes many minor corruption issues where the structure is mostly intact
+- Strategy 1 — Direct structural repair: Loads the PDF through pdf-lib's error-tolerant parser and immediately re-saves.
+Fixes many minor corruption issues.

-- Strategy 2 — Stream length normalization: Scans every content stream, measures the actual byte length, and corrects any declared lengths that don't match.
-Fixes corruption where file edits shifted stream data without updating length values
+- Strategy 2 — Stream length normalization: Scans every content stream, measures actual byte length, and corrects declared lengths that don't match.

-- Strategy 3 — Manual xref reconstruction: Scans the raw binary for every object definition, builds a brand-new cross-reference table from scratch, and appends it to the file.
-Fixes files where the xref was completely wiped but objects are still present
+- Strategy 3 — Manual xref reconstruction: Scans the raw binary for every object definition, builds a brand-new cross-reference table from scratch.

-- Strategy 4 — Truncation recovery: Strips everything after the last valid endobj marker, then rebuilds the xref from the surviving object data.
-Fixes files that were cut off mid-write
+- Strategy 4 — Truncation recovery: Strips everything after the last valid endobj marker, then rebuilds the xref from surviving object data.

-- Strategy 5 — Page-by-page salvage: Attempts to copy each page individually into a new blank document, skipping pages that throw errors.
-Recovers as many pages as possible when the document structure is too damaged for a full repair
+- Strategy 5 — Page-by-page salvage: Attempts to copy each page individually into a new document, skipping pages that throw errors.

 Frequently asked questions